intenus/sdks/packages/seal/SEAL.md

 Check out our [integration tests](https://github.com/MystenLabs/ts-sdks/blob/main/packages/seal/test/unit/integration.test.ts)  for a full end-to-end example.
 You can also explore the [example app](https://github.com/MystenLabs/seal/tree/main/examples) to see how to implement allowlist and NFT-gated content access in practice.

 !!! tip
-    If a key server request fails with an `InvalidParameter` error, the cause may be a recently created on-chain object in the PTB input.
+    If a key server request fails with an `InvalidParameter` error, the cause may be a recently created on-chain object in the Tx input.
 The key server's full node may not have indexed it yet.
 Wait a few seconds and retry the request, as subsequent attempts should succeed once the node is in sync.

 ### On-chain decryption